Louisine Havemeyer: Life in Paris

 Shortly after her father's death, Louisine Elder and her family travelled to Europe for a three-year stay.
 They set sail on May 25, 1873, aboard the S.S.
 Calabria, accompanied by their extended family, aunt Amanda McCready and family, and cousin Mary Mapes Dodge, the editor of St. Nicholas Magazine and author of Hans Brinker; or the Silver Skates.
 Mary Mapes Dodge's sister Sophie Mapes Tolles was living in Paris with her friend Emily Sartain, studying art in the atelier of Evariste Luminais and boarding in the pensionnat of Mme.
 Del Sarte, widow of François Del Sarte, famed teacher of the art of expression.
 Louisine and her sister Addie joined Sophie Mapes Tolles and Emily Sartain in boarding at Mme.
 Del Sarte's, and it was during this time that Sartain introduced Louisine to Mary Cassatt.
 Fellow Philadelphians, Cassatt and Sartain had studied together at the Pennsylvania Academy of Fine Arts in the early 1860s and travelled to Europe together in the fall of 1871.
 During this time, Mary Cassatt took Louisine Elder under her wing, becoming a mentor and encouraging her to make her first art acquisition, a pastel by Edgar Degas.
 As time passed, particularly after Louisine married Henry O. Havemeyer, Cassatt became an advisor to the Havemeyers, helping to build their art collection and facilitating the working relationship which they would have with the Impressionist Artists, including Edgar Degas, Édouard Manet, Camille Pissarro and Claude Monet.
 A lifelong friendship developed between Louisine Havemeyer and Mary Cassatt, who later made several pastels of Louisine and her children.

 Art collection

-Together with her husband, Louisine would build perhaps the finest art collection in America.
-Her three-story mansion at Fifth Avenue and East 66th Street in New York was filled with the finest possible examples of works by Manet, El Greco, Rembrandt, and Corot.
-The home was decorated 1889-1890 by Louis Comfort Tiffany and Samuel Colman, who made it an elegant showplace for their patron's varied and important collections.
+Together with her husband, Louisine built one of the finest art collections in America.
+Her three-story mansion at Fifth Avenue and East 66th Street in New York was filled with works by Manet, El Greco, Rembrandt, and Corot.
+The home was decorated 1889-1890 by Louis Comfort Tiffany and Samuel Colman, who made it an elegant showplace for their patron's collections.
 Henry Clay Frick, J.P.
 Morgan, and Mrs. Isabella Stewart Gardner were among the collectors with which Mr. and Mrs. Havemeyer would have known and competed.